-- 86. (1) A person who- - (a) knowingly and for gain, facilitates the arrival in the Islands of an individual; and - (b) knows or has reasonable cause to believe that the individual intends to apply for asylum under section 84(1),
+- (a) knowingly and for gain, facilitates the arrival in the Islands of an individual; and - (b) knows or has reasonable cause to believe that the individual intends to apply for asylum under section 84(1), commits an offence.

-(2) Subsection (1) does not apply to anything done by a person acting on behalf of an organisation which-

-- (a) aims to assist individuals seeking asylum pursuant to the Refugee Convention; and - (b) does not charge for its services.
+- (2) Subsection (1) does not apply to anything done by a person acting on behalf of an organisation which- - (a) aims to assist individuals seeking asylum pursuant to the Refugee Convention; and - (b) does not charge for its services.